Captain's Log

 Visual Design

 While improving navigation was the top priority for user retention, the app's outdated visual aesthetic also needed attention.
 I emphasized to stakeholders how a polished interface builds user trust, affecting retention & satisfaction.
-They were open to a complete overhaul, with one caveat: I had to preserve the existing pirate imagery to maintain a bit of humor in the app.
+They were open to a complete overhaul, with one caveat: I had to preserve the existing pirate imagery to maintain the app's sense of humor.

 To promote consistency across Captain's Log, I created a design library with accessible colors, typography, graphics, & reusable components for implementation in this app & potentially their web platform in the future.
-This is a work in progress; future additions will include guidelines for use & screen templates following atomic design principles.
+This library facilitated visual consistency & created a foundation for scalable design decisions.

 Validation, pt.
 2